Kandoo guides and climbers on Uhuru peak

 Reason 2: The higher you go, the thinner the air gets

-Even then, you’ll still want to spend a few days getting used to a higher altitude before you begin exerting yourself on Mount Kilimanjaro.
-If you enjoy an occasional ski or snowboard trip to the Alps then you are more likely to adapt to high altitude well.
+If you can, spend a few days getting used to a higher altitude before you begin exerting yourself on Mount Kilimanjaro.
+If you enjoy an occasional ski or snowboard trip to the French Alps then you are more likely to adapt to high altitude well, but if this isn’t possible, any cardio training you can do will help improve your lung capacity which will help you cope with higher altitudes better.

 The chart below gives you a better idea of what the oxygen levels are like the higher you get.